FelixOnline/v2/content/articles/2011-2-24-netball-fantastic-fours-surreptitiously-steal-the-show.md

 subtitle: >
   Imperial seals the deal in the dying seconds
 date: "2011-02-24 20:11:27 +0000"

 # Attributes from Felix Online V1
 id: "883"
 old_path: /sport/883/netball-fantastic-fours-surreptitiously-steal-the-show
 aliases:
  - /sport/883/netball-fantastic-fours-surreptitiously-steal-the-show
+imported: true
+comments:
+ - Im sixty years old  One of my flaws as a young woman was that I couldnt dance could not do it  I didnt know which foot to start on or where to put it  I was alyaws leaning the wrong way and on top of that I was clumsy  All of that made me freeze in a guys arms  I never understood why   Then after all these years I put together the fact that Im dyslexic with the fact I cant dance as a couple and it finally made sense  Dyslexia causes problems in such little as well as big ways

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true